-Current Status: The Restrictive Declaration requires that the letter of credit be prepared before the opening of the Bleecker Street Landscape and Fiorello LaGuardia Park.
+Current Status: The Restrictive Declaration requires that the letter of credit be prepared before the opening of the Bleecker Street Landscape Fiorello LaGuardia Park, and Mercer Playground.
 The letter of credit has been prepared and accepted by the NYC Department of Parks and Recreation.

 Willow Oak Tree Maintenance Plan